The Dudesons: The Dudesons in America: 2010

 After a multimillion-dollar deal with MTV, a new show called The Dudesons in America was green lit.
 With a budget of six million dollars, it would consist of the same line-up of all four Dudesons, and was set to be produced by both Johnny Knoxville and Jeff Tremaine.
-The Dudesons' own production company, Rabbit Films, decided to do the show with the co-operation of Dickhouse.
+The Dudesons' own production company, Rabbit Films, decided to do the show with the co-operation of Knoxville and Tremaine’s company, Dickhouse Productions.
 "The Dudesons have balls where there should be brains and I am honored to be doing a show with them," Knoxville says on the Dudesons's official website.
-However, after the episode Cowboys & Findians, MTV changed the time the episode would air due to unknown reasons.
+However, after the episode Cowboys & Findians, MTV changed the time the episode would air for unknown reasons.
 The Dudesons stated on their official Facebook page that the show would continue on 16 July 2010 and has since ended.

 The first episode was shown on MTV 6 May 2010.
 The Dudesons in America was first aired on 1 August 2010 in the UK, on MTV Bang.

 Season 5: 2016

-The Dudesons Movie
+The Dudesons Movie (2006)

-The international launch of the Dudesons TV-series was supported by the full-length feature film The Dudesons Movie, which was released theatrically in Finland on 31 March 2005, and straight to DVD in a dozen other countries.
+The international launch of the Dudesons TV-series was supported by the full-length feature film The Dudesons Movie, which was released theatrically in Finland on 31 March 2006, and straight to DVD in a dozen other countries.
 It was released in the US on 11 July 2006 by Warner Rhino.
 Despite mixed reviews from Finnish mainstream critics, the film won the "Audience's Favorite Movie" at Jussi Awards, the Finnish equivalent of Oscars, with about 47% of votes.
 It features guest appearances from Steve-O, Bam Margera, Ryan Dunn, Raab Himself, Phil Margera, April Margera, and Don Vito.

-Duudsonit tuli taloon
+Duudsonit tuli taloon (2013–2018, 2023)

 Filming the show The Dudesons in America was an exhausting experience for the Dudesons and they wanted to take the group to a new direction after it.
 They created the show Duudsonit tuli taloon, in which they helped families with their problems.

-Dudesons Do Gumball
+Dudesons Do Gumball (2013)

 In 2013, the Dudesons filmed and launched their own three-part series when taking part in the Gumball 3000 event.
 The show aired exclusively on Extreme Sports Channel, and followed the Finns as they travelled from Copenhagen, Denmark to Monaco.
 This year they had a Cadillac SUV which had the look of a blue elephant.
 During the race through Europe they had their "Wheel of Fortune", which was used for different types of pranks.

 Guest stars include; Gumball 3000 founder Maximillion Cooper, rappers Xzibit, Eve, Bun B, and Elastinen, actor David Hasselhoff, pro freeskier Jon Olsson, Lee Dainton from Dirty Sanchez, MMA fighter and bodybuilder Robert Burneika, TV personality Dex Carrington, and pro skater Tony Hawk.

+Posse (2014–2022)

+Posse was a Finnish show hosted by The Dudesons.
+It featured the Dudesons doing different challenges and ending up in difficult scenarios in front of a live audience in their home country.